diamond-org/flask-diamond/docs/blueprints.rst

 URLs are used within web applications to identify Views.
 In the case of a chess game application, the URL */piece_list* could return with a summary of all the chess pieces, and */piece/black/pawn/1* could provide information about the black player's first pawn.

-When building an :doc:`MVC <model_view_controller_with_flask-diamond>` View for a web application, the Controller is responsible for actually routing the user to the View.
+When building an :doc:`MVC <model-view-controller>` View for a web application, the Controller is responsible for actually routing the user to the View.
 MVC Web applications use the URL to connect with a view, such that a user can use their web browser to request */user/login_form* in order to log in to a website or view the */player/white/pieces* to figure out the score in a game of chess.
 In Flask, the `route() <http://flask.pocoo.org/docs/0.10/api/#flask.Flask.route>`_ decorator is used to apply a route to a View function.

 A simple route looks like: